scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_seqfish.rst

 We can also visualize the spatial organization of cells again, and appreciate the proximity of specific cell clusters.
-For this, we'll use :func:`scanpy.pl.spatial` again.
+For this, we'll use :func:`squidpy.pl.spatial_scatter` again.

 ..
-GENERATED FROM PYTHON SOURCE LINES 80-94
+GENERATED FROM PYTHON SOURCE LINES 80-95

 .. code-block:: default

-    sc.pl.spatial(
+    sq.pl.spatial_scatter(
         adata,
         color="celltype_mapped_refined",
         groups=[